 In our Behavior Research Lab, BRATLAB, we’ve researched, discovered and applied over 80 distinct Influence Methods that not only support employees in practicing new habits of performance, but do so in a way that leaves them thrilled with the experience, grateful for the support provided by their company and highly engaged with their work and their employer.

 Going to work on employee habits is a strategy that will remain hidden from competitors, but one that is massively powerful in producing results.

 Employers that wish not only to future-proof their businesses, but to create a difficult-to-copy, sustainable competitive advantage, must learn the value of designing Contexts, and the many ways in which the array of Influence Methods can be integrated into those Contexts to ensure that employees perform at their best, and love working where they do.

 This is how, at Habits at Work, we’re reinventing the world of work so employees thrive and companies flourish.

 Professional speaker and founder of Habits at Work and BRATLAB, Andrew Sykes will talk about How to become a High-Performance Employer.

 - Explore why employee habits are the fundamental unit of corporate competitive advantage and why they’re often overlooked by leaders and managers.

 - Share research from the Behavioral Research Applied Technology Laboratory (BRATLAB) on which habits really matter, and how to design a business that makes it easy and natural for employees to sustain high performance over time.

-Andrew’s webinar represents a brief summary of his upcoming book: Habits at Work: How to Create a High-Performance Employer, due for publication Fall 2017.
+Andrew’s webinar represents a brief summary of his upcoming book: Habits at Work: How to Create a High-Performance Employer.